The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The richness -- velocity dispersion scaling relation

 We investigate the scaling relation between two cluster properties that correlate with cluster mass.
 The line-of-sight velocity dispersion $\sigma$ traces the dynamical mass $M_{\rm dyn}$ of a cluster

 where $G$ is the gravitational constant, $r$ is the cluster radius, and $c$ corrects effects from 2D projection and orbit anisotropy \citep{Binney2008}.
-The richness $\lambda_{\rm norm}$ also correlates with total cluster mass \citep[e.g.,][]{McClintock2018aa} because deeper gravitational potential wells attract more baryonic matter.
+The richness $\lambda_{\rm norm}$ also correlates with total cluster mass \citep[e.g.,][]{McClintock2019aa} because deeper gravitational potential wells attract more baryonic matter.

-To correct for redshift evolution, we multiply $\lambda_{\rm norm}$ with $E(z)=\sqrt{\Omega_{\rm m}(1+z)^3 + \Omega_\lambda}$ \citep{Damsted2023}, although the effect is small.
-Most spectroscopic cluster sample is at low redshift (see Figure \ref{fig:bestztype}).
+To correct for redshift evolution, we multiplied $\lambda_{\rm norm}$ with $E(z)=\sqrt{\Omega_{\rm m}(1+z)^3 + \Omega_\lambda}$ \citep{Damsted2023}, although the effect is small.
+Most spectroscopic clusters are at low redshift (see Figure \ref{fig:bestztype}).
 We explore the $\sigma-\lambda_{\rm norm}$ relation for the \erass sample augmented by the literature samples.
-The scaling relation between X-ray, weak lensing, and optical observables are detailed in companion papers \citep{Ghirardini2023,Grandis2023,Pacaud2023}.
+The scaling relation between X-ray, weak lensing, and optical observables are detailed in companion papers (\citealt{Ghirardini2023,Grandis2023}; Pacaud et al. in prep.).

-\subsection{Cluster Selection}
+\subsection{Cluster selection}

-For the analysis, we consider only clusters with high-quality (unflagged) velocity dispersions determined using the bi-weight scale estimator (see Section \ref{sec:vdisp}).
-As we require a large number of $\geq15$ spectroscopic members for this method, these clusters also have a high richness and a low relative uncertainty: $\delta\sigma/\sigma\sim20\%$.
+For the analysis, we considered only clusters with high-quality (unflagged) velocity dispersions determined using the bi-weight scale estimator (see Section \ref{sec:vdisp}).
+As we required a large number of $\geq15$ spectroscopic members for this method, these clusters also have a high richness and a low relative uncertainty: $\delta\sigma/\sigma\sim20\%$.
 We show how these clusters populate the $\sigma-\lambda_{\rm norm}$ plane in Figure \ref{fig:lambda_vdisp}.
-The Figure contains data for 1,699 clusters with a low masking fraction of $<20\%$.
+The Figure contains data for 1699 clusters with a low masking fraction of $<20\%$.
 Of them, 309 are \erass clusters.

-We assume that sample selection effects are unimportant for this analysis.
+We assumed that sample selection effects are unimportant for this analysis.
 For \erass, the X-ray count rate is the primary selection variable.
 For a thin redshift slice, the velocity dispersion and the richness correlate with the X-ray count rate.
 Hence, the net selection effect is along the relation and, therefore, unimportant when applying orthogonal distance regression.

-\subsection{Relation Fitting}
+\subsection{Relation fitting}

-We fit a linear relation with free parameters $\alpha$ and $\beta$ to the logarithm of both variables;
+We fitted a linear relation with free parameters $\alpha$ and $\beta$ to the logarithm of both variables;